CSCfi/csc-user-guide/docs/cloud/dbaas/resize-volume.md

     for example:
     openstack database instance resize volume `f37a8ea6-5ed7-4982-8a71-9131756f04ae` `5`

-3. You can check the `status of instance`:
+3. You can check the `status of the instance`:

     ```sh
     openstack database instance show $INSTANCE_ID
     ```

+    After 1-2 minutes, the command should return the status as `ACTIVE`
+    If the status is `Resizing` for over 5 minutes, check the `I'm having problems with resizing the volume`.